-This Bulletin has been revised to add the 2015 Model Year and remove the Important statement.
-Please discard Corporate Bulletin Number 99-04-20-002H.
+This Bulletin has been revised to update the Model Years.
+Please discard Corporate Bulletin Number 99-04-20-002l.

-Some customers of vehicles equipped with automatic transmissions may comment that the vehicle exhibits a clunk noise when shifting between Park and Drive, Park and Reverse, or Drive and Reverse.
+Some customers of vehicles equipped with automatic transmissions may comment that the vehicle exhibits a clunk noise when shifting between Park and Drive Park and Reverse, or Drive and Reverse.
 Similarly, customers of vehicles equipped with automatic or manual transmissions may comment that the vehicle exhibits a clunk noise while driving when the accelerator is quickly depressed and then released.
 Tipping into the throttle after deceleration can also result in some level of clunk as the driveline is loaded in one direction (coast) then with throttle reapply the driveline gets loaded in the opposite direction (drive).
 On manual transmission vehicles depressing the clutch while in a deceleration immediately releases load on the driveline and may produce a clunk noise as the driveline unloads.